ambercouch/ac-testimonial-posts/inc/cls/readme.txt

 = Can I use my own template to display the looped posts? =

 Yes you can!
 Simply copy loop-template.php from the plugin folder to the root of your theme folder and edit as needed.
+You can also create a template for each post type such as loop-template-post.php or loop-template-page.php or loop-template-my-custom-post.php

 == Screenshots ==